dib-lab/charcoal/README.md

 charcoal download-db
 ```

-This will put two files in the `db/` directory.
-You can run this
+This will put two files in the `db/` directory, totalling 1.5 GB.
+(You
-command multiple times and it should only download the databases once.
+can run this command multiple times and it should only download the
+databases once.)

 #### Download the example genomes